jeff665547/Project-ChipImgProc/doc/modules/installation.md

     * oleaut32
     * advapi32

-The win32 API may optionally used by some module in opencv, user probably (not always) need to link them.
+The WIN32 API may be used by some modules in opencv, users would probably (not always) need to link them as well.

 Trouble shooting
 ---

+* Unable to download submodule

+    Please make sure the project is not download from Gitlab download icon link
+    @image html gitlab-download-icon-link.png width=300px
+    @image latex gitlab-download-icon-link.png
+    We assume the user visit the download icon link or the release tags just want to use the library but run the unit test, which means the user download project in such way should use an the alternative configure command:
+    @code
+    ChipImgProc\> cmake .. -G "MinGW Makefiles" -DCMAKE_INSTALL_PREFIX="..\stage" -DINSTALL_DEPS=ON -DCMAKE_BUILD_TYPE="Release" -DCOPY_ALL_TP=ON -DBUILD_TESTS=OFF
+    @endcode
+    In this case, Build script will not need test data and of course, no test code will be built.
+    Only library source will be compiled into binary.

-* We not list all libraries
+* Missing libraries

-    The components in Nucleona and ChipImgProc is actually much more than the list, Here we only list the highest used parts, user may just import all components in library directories to avoid some missing link problem.
+    The components in Nucleona and ChipImgProc use more libraries than that in the list, user may just import all files in library directories to avoid some missing libraries.

-* Missing link library

-    The library link is highly depend on user code, your code may require alternative link order or use more library beyond the following list.
+    The library link is highly depend on user code, your code may require alternative link order or use more libraries beyond the given list.
     We put all dependencies in the \<*ChipImgProc install prefix*>/lib and \<*ChipImgProc install prefix*>/third_party.
-    You should be able to find any missing library and add to your link command.
+    You should be able to find any missing libraries and add them into your link command.

-Manually include and link OpenCV & Boost are really painful, so we suggest to use CMake & Hunter to do such link works.
+Manually include and link OpenCV & Boost are usually painful, so we strongly recommend the use of CMake & Hunter that can do the dirty work for you.